sct-pipeline/ukbiobank-spinalcord-csa/README.md

 ~~~
 curate_project.py -path-in <path_DICOM_dataset> -path-output <path_BIDS_dataset>
 ~~~
-The BIDS datset is (for now) in `duke: temp/uk_biobank_BIDS`
+The BIDS datset is (for now) in **|TODO : update with raw and processed repo**

-Here is an example of the BIDS data structure of UK biobank data:
+Here is an example of the BIDS data structure of UK biobank dataset:
 ~~~
-uk_biobank_BIDS
+uk-biobank
 │
 ├── participants.tsv
 ├── sub-1000032